floraison/flor/doc/common_attributes.md

 ## vars:

 Vanilla procedures don't have variables set at their level.
-The `vars` attribute sets a vanilla hash in the targetted procedure.
+The `vars` attribute sets a vanilla hash in the targeted procedure.

 ## vars: hash